less/less-docs/content/features/mixins.md

 ## Guarded Namespaces

-If namespace have a guard, mixins defined by it are used only if guard condition returns true.
-Namespace guard is evaluated exactly the same way as guard on mixin, so next two mixins work the same way:
+If a namespace has a guard, mixins defined by it are used only if the guard condition returns true.
+A namespace guard is evaluated exactly the same way as a guard on mixin, so the following two mixins work the same way:

 ```less
 #namespace when (@mode = huge) {